 “But so what?” you’re likely shouting at anyone within hearing range.
 “Celebrities are entertainers!
 They’re harmless!”

-The real problem that I have with celebrities is that most of the people we hold in such high regard aren’t very good role models.
+The real problem that I have with celebrity is that most of the people we hold in such high regard aren’t very good role models.
 Oh wow, he can act!
 She looks good half-naked on the cover of magazines!
 Children, look!
 Imitate!

-Then again, people aren’t looking for role models when they page through the latest celebrity gossip rag; they’re looking for scandal.
+Then again, people aren’t looking for role models when they page through the latest celebrity gossip rag, they’re looking for scandal.
 It’s like a soap opera; one that the PR people are orchestrating and the people of America are entranced by.

 Celebrity has become Soma (an escapist drug) for the American people.
 We’re so distracted by what Brittany is up to this week that we don’t have time to keep up with current events, politics, art, literature, etc etc etc (you know, all that non-sexy stuff).